 A Brief History of Belfast

 Back in the early times, settlements started taking place in Belfast during the Iron Age.
-Yes, when the iron was first introduced to Ireland.
+Yes, when iron was first introduced to Ireland.
 No wonder it is one of Northern Ireland’s major industrial cities.
 From the 18th century, Belfast became a major commercial centre.
 That was quite obvious through the wall paintings on the street.
 It embraced a lot of firms and factories in different industries that exported goods all over the world.

-However, the traditional industries witnessed a significant deterioration in the late 20th century.
+However, traditional industries witnessed a significant deterioration in the late 20th century.
 That was during the time when Christianity arrived in Ireland.
 People started to split into different categories.
 Conflicts had even risen between Irish Catholics and Irish Protestants.
-Such struggles were main factors in causing the industries to wane.
+Such struggles were the main factors in causing the industries to wane.
 That’s because the working class areas were no longer united.
 The violent conflict caused people to divide according to their beliefs and values, affecting work.

 Gratefully, those conflicts were resolved long years ago.
 Belfast now happens to be the capital of Northern Ireland.
 It is a peaceful city that represents developments and growth in more than a few fields.
 You can peacefully roam the streets of the inner city and dock areas.
 There is a lot to see and learn about.
 No matter how much you think you know, there is always more.
 The history of Belfast is unique, a city that has a colourful past, keep reading to find out more.

 Unfolding the Stories Behind The Images on The Walls